artbels/mongo-table-admin/README.md

 - [x] manage indexes
 - [x] run sync function for every document
 - [x] export/import json
+- [ ] multiple times faster saving and deleting using concurrent requests and grouping
 - [ ] use JQuery QueryBuilder to build queries visually
 - [ ] switch to Handsontable BeforeRemoveRow and BeforeChange events
 - [ ] use ace editor